Dear beloved members and friends of First Parish in Bedford,

 1. We will not gather in ways that exclude people.

 Our UU values call us to equitable and compassionate behaviors and toward inclusion and fairness.
-For worship and any other large gatherings we will remain a virtual congregation, at least through the end of January 2021.
-We strongly encourage small group ministries, committees and other groups to also choose virtual gatherings over those held in-person when they would exclude vulnerable people in our community.
+For worship we will remain a virtual congregation, at least through the end of August 2021 and we will hold any large group gatherings online or outdoors.
+We strongly encourage small group ministries, committees and other groups to choose virtual or outdoor gatherings over those held indoors when they would exclude people in our community.
+We will remain aware that children cannot yet receive the vaccines and therefore may be more vulnerable than adults at this point.

-2. If we gather in smaller groups, we will meet outdoors and use social distancing and masks per CDC guidelines.
+2. If we gather in smaller groups, we will use social distancing and masks per CDC guidelines.

-If a group of First Parish members feels safe gathering outdoors using social distancing and masks – and can be inclusive of all in that group – then we will feel free to do so with these safety practices in place.
-(Examples might include a committee having a backyard meeting or a youth group holding a BYO picnic on the Common.)
-In these events, we ask that the community takes care to balance our need for connection with sound public health practices of our community, knowing that both matter.
+If a group of First Parish members feels safe gathering in person using social distancing and masks – and can be inclusive of all in that group – then we will feel free to do so with these safety practices in place.
+We will always use outdoor space when it is possible, resorting to indoor space only when everyone in the group has already been vaccinated or when a large space with social distancing can be used.

 3. We will stay flexible and listen to your needs and concerns.

 We know that the COVID-19 pandemic is shifting and changing.
-Our Leadership Team (comprised of our ministry staff, administrator, Treasurer, Parish Council Chair, and Board President), will continue to listen to your thoughts and needs, and will make and change decisions as necessary.
+Our Re-opening Task Force is meeting regularly and would love to hear from you.
+The group consists of: Rev. Annie Gonzalez Milliken, Brad Conner, Bob Doud, Susan Lincoln, Joel Parks, Bea Brunkhorst, Kath McCafferty, Sarah Dorer and Bob Batt.
 Our goal is to continue to reflect the values and mission of First Parish in Bedford in all we do and say.

 This is hard, friends.
 We miss the hugs, the live music, the sound of children in our hallways, the clasping of hands in solidarity.
 Joy does not transmit as easily through a computer screen or a phone line.
 But we are a people of resilience and justice, grit and grace.
 We will continue.
 Know that we are here, and not just in spirit.
 Keep staying safe and taking care of each other.